algorandfoundation/algorand-typescript-testing/docs/readme.md

 }
 ```

-There is also a patch file `ts-jest+29.2.5.patch` that needs to be applied to `ts-jest` package to for the `puyaTsTransformer` to work with the test files.
+There is also a patch file `ts-jest+29.2.5.patch` that needs to be applied to `ts-jest` package for the `puyaTsTransformer` to work with the test files.

 1. Place the file in `<rootDir>\patches` folder.
 1. Install [patch-package](https://www.npmjs.com/package/patch-package) package as a dev dependency.